 He is currently the Founder/CEO of Long Road Partners, which specializes in providing executive leadership to its portfolio companies and full-scale consulting services to high-growth companies, start-ups, socially conscious organizations, and individuals looking to design, replicate and scale bold solutions to long-thought unsolvable problems.
 Jeremy serves on several non-profit boards and regularly presents around the country on building public-private partnerships, including at the TedX Nashville conference.

 A former Stanford swimmer, Kane has completed over 50 marathons, half-marathons, and triathlons, including a Half-Ironman.
 He is married to Tracy Kane, a graduate of Vanderbilt Law School and the EVP of Corporate Health and General Counsel for Endeavor Media.
 Tracy is an active community volunteer, serving in leadership positions on several non-profit boards, including Tennessee Performing Arts Center and Nashville Conflict Resolution Center.
 They have two daughters, Wells, age 7 and Luella, age 16 months.

 Jackie Cissell, Community Engagement Director

 Jackie Cissell has been involved in education for many years, as an advocate serving in various capacities to promote educational options for families.
 Jackie has worked for two governors, Mitch Daniels and Mike Pence, in the area of community engagement and at the Office of School Improvement and Turnaround for Indiana Department of Education.
 Jackie has been appointed to various boards and commissions in the City of Indianapolis.
 She has a bachelors degree in Business Management from Indiana Wesleyan University.
-Currently, Jackie is a resident of Indianapolis, Indiana, and is looking forward to bringing her passion and experience to families in Nashville.
+Jackie has recently relocated to Antioch, Tennessee and is looking forward to bringing her passion and experience to families in Nashville.

 Phone: (833) 738-4165